FransAris/csharpdb/README.md

-# Task Management API Thing
+# Task Management API Case study / project

 This is my experimental project to learn how to build a C# backend with a React frontend.
 I wanted to try making something like a headless CMS to manage tasks and stuff.